SouthernMethodistUniversity/hpc_docs/docs/tutorials/globus_box_transfers.md

 :::

 :::{Note}
 The transfers can be slow.
-We typically see between 4-5 MBPS.
+We typically see between 1-5 MBPS between Box and M3 (connection speeds to other services may vary).
 :::

 :::{Note}